Davidorenlane/imessage-agent/imessage-agent/README.md

 ## Limitations

 - The agent works with SQLite and VCF parsing, so it's designed for Mac users with iMessage
-- Group chats may not be fully supported in the current version
+- Group chats are supported but may have limitations in correctly identifying all participants
 - Date filters are based on message timestamps and may not include all attachment data
+- The agent retrieves up to 3 conversations at a time to prevent excessive data loading
+- Messages with null content are excluded from results

 ## Troubleshooting